-EC5601 Investment Analysis C5601 Investment Analysis SCOTCAT Credits: 20 SCQF Level 11 Semester: 1 Planned timetable: To be arranged. projects such as those und which are regularly priced a a standard approach to def asymmetric information.
-Th risks and returns are deter analysis problem.
-The valua range of corporate liabilities The module presents a stan This module introduces the basic concepts of investment value analysis.
+SCOTCAT Credits: 20 SCQF Level 11 Semester 1 Academic year: 2018/9 Planned timetable: To be arranged.

+This module introduces the basic concepts of investment value analysis.
 Investments cover real economic projects such as those undertaken by corporations and governments, as well as financial investments, which are regularly priced and traded in financial markets.
 The ultimate aim is to provide the student with a standard approach to define, measure and predict value of investments in a world of uncertainty and asymmetric information.
 The tradeoff between risk and return is defined, and economic models of how risks and returns are determined and traded in financial markets are applied to solve any investment analysis problem.
 The valuation problems covered in this module involve corporate investments, a wide range of corporate liabilities such as shares and bonds, and associated financial contracts such as options.
 The module presents a standard framework to analyse agency problems that prevail in corporate financial decisions such as CEO compensation and performance assessment.

-Programme module type: Compulsory for MSc in Finance and Economics, and for r MSc in Finance.
-Required for: EC5604, EC5606 , EC5722 Learning and teaching methods and delivery: Weekly contact: 1 lecture or 1 seminar.
-Assessment pattern: 2-hour Written Examination = 50%, Coursework = 50% Module coordinator: Dr M C lannino
+Learning and teaching methods of delivery: Weekly contact: 1 lecture or 1 seminar.
+Assessment pattern: 2-hour Written Examination = 50%, Coursework = 50% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr R Tuneshev

-EC5604 Corporate Finance

-SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: To be arranged
+EC5604 Corporate Finance SCOTCAT Credits: 20 SCQF Level 11 Semester 2 Academic year: 2018/9

+To be arranged